rener-tech/casual-creator/README.md

 (3) how do you help them make something they are proud to share.
 ### Personal Connection
 ### Challenge to Self
+- perserverence--had vision and was determined to get there.
 ### Bugs?
 ### Sources: